How to Repair Concrete Steps in Under 2 Hours

 Prepping to Repair Concrete Steps

-Before repairing the concrete, sweep the steps to remove any dirt, rocks, and debris.
+Before repairing concrete, sweep the steps to remove any dirt, rocks, and debris.
 Then, hit the area with a stiff spray from the garden hose.

 For stained or heavily soiled steps, scrub them with a stiff-bristled brush and some liquid laundry detergent.
-You can also bring in a local power washer or rent the equipment at your local hardware store.
-Either way, approach this task with caution—too much pressure can further damage the steps, which will require more work to fix.
+You can also bring in a local power washer or rent equipment at your local hardware store for around $50 per day.

 1. Chip Away Any Crumbling Concrete